-Depending on the population and location of your community, you may have a number of providers to choose from, or there may only be one or two.
-Each type of internet listed below uses a different technology to deliver your service.
-The specific choices available to you will vary.
+Depending on the population and location of your community, you may have plenty or limited providers you can choose from.
+Each type of internet listed below uses a different technology to get you connected.
+Specific choices available to you will still vary.

 The pros of DSL include consistent service, low cost, and decent speeds.
-The cons include relatively inconsistent speeds and a lack of access in some areas.
+The drawbacks may include relatively inconsistent speeds and restricted access in some areas.

-Satellite internet uses a satellite link to transmit your internet traffic, and is available in every rural area.
+Satellite internet uses a satellite link to provide you with internet connectivity, and is available in every rural area.

-Its benefits include nationwide availability and faster speeds than DSL and dialup.
-However, it has very high latency (ping) and can be relatively expensive, with low data caps usually imposed on customers.
+Its benefits include nationwide availability and considerably faster speeds than DSL and dialup.
+However, due to its high latency (ping), it can be relatively expensive.
+In some cases, low data caps are usually imposed on customers.

 Fixed wireless, or antenna-based internet, uses a special router that receives mobile internet (3G or 4G) signals, and creates a home wireless network that you can connect your devices to.

 Its benefits include a lower cost compared to satellite, plus widespread availability and good overall speeds.
-However, as with any wireless signal, the connection is not 100% consistent, and it is often more expensive than other rural internet options.
+However, as with any wireless signal, the connection can sometimes be patchy, and it is often more expensive than other rural internet options.

 Dial-up is the oldest form of internet technology used today.
 It uses telephone landlines to deliver internet service.

 The top benefit of dial-up is that it is very cheap, and requires no special infrastructure beyond a phone line.
 However, it’s far slower than any other type of internet, with speeds of about 56 Kbps.
-In addition, you have to "dial up" or connect to the network every time you use it, and the internet connection blocks access to your phone line while it’s in use.
+In addition, it’s not an ‘always-on’ service, as you will have to "dial up" or connect to the network every time you want to use it.
+Each time you connect, access to your phone line is blocked until you disconnect.
 This is only a realistic option if you only want to do simple web browsing and email.